vauto-dork/game/README.md

 #Account Info
 username: `vautodork@gmail.com`
 password: `uberdork`
-This account is used for gmail, Trello, and Parse
+This account is used for gmail, Trello, pretty much anything that this account should be associated with.

 #Trello
 https://trello.com/b/Es8lXpIL/dork-android